engtuncay/engtuncay.github.io/php/php-oop-02-classes.md

 # Classes and Objects

-A class is a template for objects, and an object is an instance of class.
+A class is `a template for objects`, and an object is `an instance of class`.

 Let's assume we have a class named Fruit.
 A Fruit can have properties like name, color, weight, etc. We can define variables like $name, $color, and $weight to hold the values of these properties.